wbotelhos/raty/README.txt

  *
  * Default values:
  * --------------------------------------------------------------------------
+ * cancel:       false                                            // Show a button to cancel the rating or not.
  * cancelHint:   'cancel this rating!'                            // The hint information.
  * cancelOff:    'cancel-off.png'                                 // Name of the cancel image off.
  * cancelOn:     'cancel-on.png'                                  // Name of the cancel image on.